xaero24/BECS-with-Flask/README.md

 The web app works with a Docker container, also a ready-to-go version is stored in a free GCP account and any future development will be updated there.

+## UPDATES:
+30/06/2020:
+- Added support for multiple user privileges - admin, user, student
+- Added logging functionality
+- Added log file download - for now by a single date, spanned downloads will come later
+- Added checks for user actions, ESPECIALLY in API endpoints
+- Added admin functions - up/downgrade users, delete users, etc
+- Responsiveness added to web pages and mobile display should be better
+- Added integration of W3.CSS (thus the responsiveness)
+- Solved a few linking and routing issues
+- Added checks for log-in times and last actions, and checks for valid time since last action - more than 24 hours since last action is considered logged out

 ## How to run:
 Since this web app is located on a remote server, you will have to manually change the IP addresses to 127.0.0.1:5000, located in the action attribute of the form tags in the following files: